This can help if:

 Positive coping strategies are any actions you take to manage and reduce stress in your life, in a way that isn’t going to be harmful or detrimental in the long term.
 People who use positive strategies are not only better able to tackle challenges and bounce back from tough times, but they are also much happier.

 Finding the right coping strategies.

-Pretty much any coping strategy which isn’t going to be harmful or ineffective
+Pretty much any coping strategy which isn’t going to be

 in the long term is worth a try.
 However, you will probably find that some strategies work better for you than others in terms of how well they reduce stress and help you manage.
 It’s also worth noting that some strategies will work better or worse depending on the particular event/situation.

 To find the best coping strategies for you, list the types of situations that you find difficult to manage.
 Pick a few ways to reduce stress (listed below).
 When the stressful situations arise, try out one of your strategies.
 Keep notes on how it went – things that worked, or didn’t.
 You’ll soon work out which strategies work well for you, and which situations favour certain strategies over others.
 Keeping tabs by writing things down will also help you make using positive coping strategies a habit.

 Turn to someone you trust.
 It can be a relief to share your thoughts with someone else, and it can be good to work through problems with the help of another person.

 Write it all down.
 Keeping a notebook handy for you to scribble your thoughts in whenever you feel like it can be a great way of expressing yourself.
 You may find it helpful to write about what is worrying you, or express yourself in a more creative way.